rocketeers/rocketeer/README.md

 -----

-## Tasks

-An important concept in Rocketeer is Tasks : most of the commands you see right above are using predefined Tasks underneath : **Rocketeer\Tasks\Setup**, **Rocketeer\Tasks\Deploy**, etc.
-Now, the core of Rocketeer is you can hook into any of those Tasks to perform additional actions, for this you'll use the `before` and `after` arrays of Rocketeer's config file.

-You can read more about Tasks and what you can do with them [in the wiki](https://github.com/Anahkiasen/rocketeer/wiki/Tasks).

 ## Why not Capistrano ?

 That's a question that's been asked to me, why not simply use Capistrano ?
 I've used Capistrano in the past, it does everything you want it to do, that's a given.